dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 14. Insert a new VBA module; paste (or type) the callback procedure that was

-generated in Step 9; and add a MsgBox statement, so you’ll know whether
+generated in Step 9; and add a MsgBox statement, so you'll know whether

 the procedure is actually being executed.